BASIC

 á

-if the dream is important enough to interpret.
+Ask if the dream is important

 á

-so, ask if you are ready to interpret the dream at this time.
-If you are not ready, you might ask
+interpret the dream at this time.
+If you are not

-when would be a better time, such as in a week or a day.
+ready, you might ask when would be a better time, such as in a week or a day.

 á

-you are ready, then you might ask what level of accuracy of answers you can
+If you are ready, then you might

-accuracy will be lower in these cases.
+are about the future and accuracy will be lower in these cases.

 á

-if the dream is about the past, present or future.
+past, present or future.
 If possible, ask the percentage of

 each, as many dreams are a combination.